joshuaalmari/microsoft-powerbi-analyst-professional-certification/preparing-data-for-analysis-with-microsoft-excel/module-5-generative-ai/README.md

 * **Accountability**
 * **Transparency**

-This requires a commitment to **rigorous testing and auditing** of AI systems to protect data, correct biases, and ensure alignment with human values and ethical norms.
+This commitment requires **rigorous testing and auditing** of AI systems to protect data, correct biases, and ensure alignment with ethical norms and social standards.